simonmichael/hledger/CONTRIBUTING.md

    [Optional description, more details here when needed.]
    ```

-2. Every top-level commit must have a type prefix.
-This indicates the
+2. Every top-level commit must have a type prefix, ending with a colon and optional space.
-   change's intended audience and the general type of change.
+   This indicates the change's intended audience and the general type of change.
    Here are the current types:

-   - Changes visible to end users (including users of hledger-web's HTTP API).
+   - **Changes visible to end users** (including users of hledger-web's HTTP API).
      These will appear in release notes and changelogs:

      - `feat` - a new feature
      - `imp`  - an improvement to existing features
      - `fix`  - a bugfix

-   - Changes affecting packagers, builders (including users installing
+   - **Changes affecting packagers, builders, and library users**.
-     from stackage or hackage), and library users (Haskell programmers
-     using our library APIs).
-These will appear in changelogs, but not in release notes:
+    These will appear in changelogs:

-     - `cha` (or `pkg`, `lib` ?)
+     - `cha` - a generic package/lib change.
+Or, one of these specific types:
+     - `pkg` - something to do with the haskell packages, dependencies etc.
+     - `lib` - a change in the package's library API
+     - ...some other type that seems useful...

-   - Changes of interest only to hledger developers/documentors/debuggers;
+   - **Changes interesting only to hledger developers/documentors/debuggers**.
-     these will be visible only in the commit history, not in changelogs or release notes:
+     These will usually appear only in the commit history, not in changelogs or release notes:

-     - `dev` (or `doc`, `ref`, `cln`, ... ?)
+     - `dev` - a generic developer change.
+Or, one of these specific types:
+     - `ref` - refactoring
+     - `cln` - cleanup
+     - `doc` - documentation-related
+     - `test` - tests-related
+     - `ci`  - continuous integration-related
+     - ...some other type that seems useful...

+    There's a bit of ambiguity/overlap between the cha/dev types and topics.
+    Eg the `doc` type indicates a boring doc change, but there's also a `doc` topic
+    which might be used for interesting doc changes, as in `feat:doc:...`.
+TBD.

 3. If this is a "breaking change", introducing a compatibility or
    migration issue, the type is followed by `!`, and the issue
    and advice to users are included in the description.